GeertJohan/yubigo/readme.md

 ## yubigo

-The Yubigo authentication Go package provides an easy way to integrate the Yubico Yubikey into your existing Go-based user authentication infrastructure.
+The Yubigo authentication Go package/library provides an easy way to integrate the Yubico Yubikey into your existing Go-based user authentication infrastructure.

 ### Status and Roadmap